-There is an international moratorium on Terminator technology (seeds that are genetically engineered to be sterile after harvest).
-Brazil and India have national bans on Terminator technology but the industry is actively working to make Terminator legal in Brazil.
+There is an international moratorium on the use of Terminator technology.
+Terminator seeds are genetically engineered to be sterile after first harvest.
+Brazil and India also have national bans on Terminator technology.
+But the biotechnology industry is still actively working to make Terminator legal and is starting by trying to overturn the ban that exists in Brazil.

-Supporters of the suicide seed legislation have privately argued that GMO opponents should welcome their bill since it will prevent farmers from reusing GM seeds.
+Supporters of suicide seeds argue that they will prevent farmers from reusing GM seeds or prevent contamination.
 This is both technically and politically wrong.
 Terminator technologies are highly imperfect and the sterility trait will inevitably bleed into neighboring fields and crops meaning that farmers will unwittingly plant seeds that they will never be able to harvest.
 More ominously, Terminator is fundamentally a ground-shifting market strategy.
-If major seed companies are allowed to use Terminator technologies they will immediately transfer all of their plant breeding research onto the suicide seed platform which affords them anywhere from 2 to 4 times the profitability of non-Terminator seeds.
+If major seed companies are allowed to use Terminator technologies they will immediately transfer all of their plant breeding research onto the suicide seed platform rather than using patent enforcement via legal means.
 With the incentive of windfall profits, the multinationals will use every resource at their command to persuade government regulators to accept Terminator varieties and will quietly withdraw less-profitable, non-Terminator varieties from the market leaving both farmers and countries stranded with only the Terminator option.
 Terminator profoundly transforms the economic and political dynamics of global plant breeding.

 What is Terminator?
 Terminator Technology genetically engineers plants to produce sterile seeds at harvest.
 It was developed by the multinational seed/agrochemical industry and the US government to prevent farmers from re-planting harvested seed and force farmers to buy seed each season instead.
 Terminator seeds have not yet been field-tested or commercialized.
 In 2006, Monsanto bought the company (Delta & Pine Land) that owns Terminator greenhouse research.